LisaHackett97/MS1-Dog-Daycare/README.md

 * Chrome Dev Tools - used to view responsiveness and layout as site was being developed.
 I found this very useful when developing the site, as it aided my learning throughout the project.
 * [Image optimizer](http://www.imageoptimizer.net/Home.aspx) -used to optimize size of images used on the site
 * [Tinypng](https://tinypng.com/) - used to optimize size of images used on the site
+* jquery.com - script included to enable menu on small screens to work as expected.

 [Back to table of contents](#table-of-contents)
 # Testing